-Gilt has online sample sales of designers such as Alessandro Dell'Acqua, Zac Posen and Vivienne Tam.
-The sample sales are each one day long, and merchandise--which is priced 50 to 75% off--goes quickly, so be sure to get there right at the start.
+- Gilt has online sample sales for designers such as Alessandro Dell’Acqua, Zac Posen and Vivienne Tam.
+The sample sales are each one day long, and merchandise–which is priced 50 to 75% off–goes quickly, so be sure to get there right at the start.
 Sales are limited to Gilt members, and membership is free but limited to referrals from existing users.
-Email email@example.com for information. gilt.com
+Email for information.

-Another online members-only joint, Planet Lulu also offers apparel and accessories at 50 to 75% under retail prices.
+- Another online members-only joint, Planet Lulu offers apparel and accessories at 50 to 75% below retail price.
 Membership here is also free and requires only filling out a form.
-Lulu is only open a few days each month, so stay on the ball so you don't miss out on the savings! planetlulu.com
+Lulu is only open a few days each month, so stay on the ball so you don’t miss out on the savings!

-The Art of Shopping's website includes both information on their upcoming physical sample sales, which take place in New York City, as well as a periodically open online shop.
-Their multi-brand sample sales feature goods at a 40-90% discount and have included brands such as True Religion, Ella Moss and Juicy Couture in the past. theartofshop.com
+- The Art of Shopping includes both information on their upcoming physical sample sales, which take place in New York City, as well as a periodically open online shop.
+Their multi-brand sample sales feature goods at a 40-90% discount and have included brands such as True Religion, Ella Moss and Juicy Couture in the past.

-TopButton.com, a massive fashion and shopping site, has a database of sample sales including sales in New York and Los Angeles as well as sales and promotions on the web. topbutton.com
+- TopButton.com, a massive fashion and shopping site, has a database of sample sales including sales in New York and Los Angeles as well as sales and promotions on the web.

-The popular DailyCandy.com e-newsletter and site has editions customized for 12 US cities as well as a general national version.
-Topics range from food to technology to shopping and sample sales are sometimes thrown in.
-While you currently cannot sign up to receive only sample sale notices, you can sign up for DailyCandy Deals, which places promotions for DailyCandy subscribers in your inbox every Tuesday. dailycandy.com
+- The popular DailyCandy e-newsletter and site has topics ranging from food to technology to shopping and sample sales are sometimes thrown in.
+While you currently cannot sign up to receive only sample sale notices, you can sign up for DailyCandy Deals, which places promotions for DailyCandy subscribers in your inbox every Tuesday.

 This list is by no means exhaustive.
-Fashion blogs, such as myfashionlife.com and thebudgetfashionista.com, often list sample sales, sometimes even providing invites to exclusive ones!
-And of course the world wide web spans the world so be sure to Google "your location + sample sale" to see what pops up!
+Fashion blogs, such as myfashionlife and thebudgetfashionista, often list sample sales, sometimes even providing invites to exclusive ones!
+And of course the world wide web spans the world so be sure to Google “your location + sample sale” to see what pops up!